-If you sold or exchanged a qualified community asset acquired after December 31, 2001, that you held for more than 5 years, you may be able to exclude the "qualified capital gain."
+If you sold or exchanged a qualified community asset acquired after December 31, 2001, and before January 1, 2010, that you held for more than 5 years, you may be able to exclude the "qualified capital gain."
 The qualified gain is, generally, any gain recognized in a trade or business that you would otherwise include on Form 4797, Part I. This exclusion also applies to an interest in, or property of, certain renewal community businesses.